3541/3541/README.md

 ### Greetings
 I'm a computer science student at the University of Melbourne.
-I'm fascinated  by systems programming and architectural esoterica.
+I'm fascinated by systems programming and internals.
+I think we're long overdue for some fundamental rethinking of our systems software design and architecture.

 ### Current Projects
 I'm currently primarily working on [Short Circuit](https://github.com/3541/short-circuit), an `io_uring` web server for Linux.
 My long-term background project is [Syzygy](https://github.com/3541/syzygy), an experimental kernel in Rust, which, given the scale of such a project, I expect never to be finished.